Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 2. Project Page Implementation
 (a) Project Page Component: Confidential-Copilot\src\app\projects\[id]\page.tsx The `ProjectPage` component fetches and displays project details and documents.
 It uses `fetchProjectData` to retrieve data, handles document uploads with `handleUploadComplete`, and manages document deletion with `handleDeleteDocument`.
 It also decrypts document names using the `encryptionService` when available.
+The component has been updated to correctly handle the API response structure for project data.

 (b) Document Type Definition: Confidential-Copilot\src\types\document.ts The code defines a TypeScript interface `Document` representing a document's structure, including fields like `id`, `project_id`, `name`, `type`, `upload_date`, `file_size`, `page_count`, and `encrypted_metadata`.